 Our success depends on our ability to utilize our CAR-NK technology platform to generate product candidates, to obtain regulatory approval for product candidates derived from it, and to then commercialize our product candidates addressing one or more indications.
-Our CAR-NK platform and our product candidates have not yet been evaluated in humans and may never become commercialized.
+A Phase 1 clinical trial to evaluate our first CAR NK product in humans has commenced.
 All of our product candidates developed from our technology platform will require significant additional clinical and non-clinical development, review and approval by the FDA or other regulatory authorities in one or more jurisdictions, substantial investment, access to sufficient commercial manufacturing capacity and significant marketing efforts before they can be successfully commercialized.
 If any of our product candidates encounter safety or efficacy problems, developmental delays or regulatory issues or other problems, such problems could impact the development plans for our other product candidates because all of our product candidates are based on the same core CAR-NK engineering technology.

-Utilizing CAR-NK cells represents a novel approach to immuno-oncology treatment of cancer, and we must overcome significant challenges in order to develop, commercialize and manufacture our product candidates.
+Utilizing CAR-NK cells represents a novel approach to the treatment of cancer, and we must overcome significant challenges in order to develop, commercialize and manufacture our product candidates.

 We have concentrated our research and development efforts on utilizing CAR-NK cells as an immuno-oncology therapy.
 To date, the FDA has approved only a few cell-based therapies for commercialization and no NK-based cell therapy has been approved for commercial use by any regulatory authority.
 The processes and requirements imposed by the FDA or other applicable regulatory authorities may cause delays and additional costs in obtaining approvals for marketing authorization for our product candidates.
-Because our CAR-NK platform product is novel, and cell-based therapies are relatively new, regulatory agencies may lack precedents for evaluating product candidates like our CAR-NK product candidates.
-This novelty may lengthen the regulatory review process, including the time it takes for the FDA to review our IND applications if and when submitted, increase our development costs and delay or prevent commercialization of our CAR-NK platform products.
+Because our CAR-NK platform product candidates are novel, and cell-based therapies are relatively new, regulatory agencies may lack precedents for evaluating product candidates like our CAR-NK product candidates.
+This novelty may lengthen the regulatory review process, including the time it takes for the FDA to review our IND applications if and when submitted, increase our development costs and delay or prevent approval and commercialization of our CAR-NK platform product candidates.
 Additionally, advancing novel immuno-oncology therapies creates significant challenges for us, including:

-- training a sufficient number of medical personnel on how to properly thaw and administer our cells, especially in our planned solid tumor trial wherein the cells are given through a procedure by trained medical doctors; - enrolling sufficient numbers of patients in clinical trials; - educating medical personnel regarding the potential side-effect profile of our cells and, as the clinical program progresses, on observed side effects with the therapy; - developing a reliable and safe and an effective means of genetically modifying our cells; - manufacturing our cells on a large scale and in a cost-effective manner; - sourcing starting material suitable for clinical and commercial manufacturing; and - establishing sales and marketing capabilities, as well as developing a manufacturing process and distribution network to support the commercialization of any approved products.
+- training a sufficient number of medical personnel on how to properly thaw and administer our cells, especially in our planned solid tumor trial wherein the cells are given through a procedure by trained medical doctors; - enrolling sufficient numbers of patients in clinical trials; - educating medical personnel regarding the potential side-effect profile of our cells and, as the clinical program progresses, on observed side effects with the therapy; - developing a reliable and safe and an effective means of genetically modifying our cells; - manufacturing and cryopreservation our cells on a large scale and in a cost-effective manner; - sourcing starting material suitable for clinical and commercial manufacturing; and - establishing sales and marketing capabilities, as well as developing a manufacturing process and distribution network to support the commercialization of any approved products.